ZakaCoding/open-cmap/README.md

 ## About Open CMAP Tools

-Open CMAP Tools is design for Learner and Teacher for making Concept Mapping is also for assignment system.
-This web app develop for College Final Project.
-Tools build with Laravel and GoJS and based on web app, this tools also Open Source project, you can modify for task or research.
+Open CMAP Tools is design for Learner and Teacher for making Concept Mapping with Reflective open-ended feature, about this feature is for reflect a concept map create by client with analysist include.
+This web app, research and develop for College Final Project.
+Build with Laravel and GoJS, this tools also Open Source project, you can modify for task or research.

 ## Security Vurnability